Kray-G/kinx/examples/typesetting/KiTTy_en.md

 ### Math formula and equations

-KiTTy includes \\LaTeX, and output Math formula and equations.
+KiTTy includes \\KaTeX, and output Math formula and equations.
 There are 2 styles of standalone style and inline style as an output style.

 #### Standalone Style